 The Plan is a defined contribution plan sponsored by Texas Oil & Chemical Co.
 II, Inc. (the "Company").
-The Company is a wholly owned subsidiary of Arabian American Development Company which is traded on the New York Stock Exchange under ticker symbol ARSD.
+The Company is a wholly owned subsidiary of Trecora Resources, formerly Arabian American Development Company which was traded under the ticker symbol ARSD.
+It is now traded on the New York Stock Exchange under ticker symbol TREC.
 The following provides only general information and participants should refer to the plan agreement for a more complete description of the Plan's provisions.